GoogleChromeLabs/big-web-quiz/README.md

 ## What's this all about?

-At Chrome Dev Summit in 2019 we polled the audience to discover their favourite web feature of 2019 TODO-add-video-link.
+At Chrome Dev Summit in 2019 [we polled the audience to discover their favourite web feature of 2019](https://www.youtube.com/watch?v=RE4QlXdou8c).
 Here's the stuff we (hastily) built to make it all happen.
 You can use it to run your own live polls, present slides, and run contests.

 **Glitch limits projects to 4000 requests per hour** which will limit the number of people you can have taking part to around 200-500.
 If you need more, you'll need to set up your own server.